Politics of Qatar: Foreign relations

-Qatar’s core foreign policy objective according to The Middle East Journal is "state survival" and the "desire for international prestige".
+Qatar's core foreign policy objective according to The Middle East Journal is "state survival" and the "desire for international prestige".
 Qatar became notable in international politics; and a key figure in the Arab affairs within two decades of its independent foreign policy.
 It has an "open-door" foreign policy where it maintain ties to all parties and regional players in the region, including with organizations such as Taliban and Hamas.

 Its position in the Middle East and close links with terrorist groups is seen as a great asset to western intelligence community and diplomatic relations.
 Qatar has also cultivated close foreign relationships with Western powers, particularly the United States and the United Kingdom.
 Al Udeid Air Base hosts American and British air forces.

 On October 10, 2005, for the first time, Qatar was elected to a two-year term on the UN Security Council for 2006–2007.

 According to BBC, in April 2006 Qatar announced that it will give US$50 million (£28 million) to the new Hamas-led Palestinian government.

 In May 2006, Qatar pledged more than $100 million to Hurricane Katrina relief to colleges and universities in Louisiana affected by the hurricane.
 Some of this money was also distributed to families looking to repair damaged homes by Neighborhood Housing Services of New Orleans, Inc.

-With the advent of the Arab Spring in 2011, Qatar has been seen as meddling in the affairs of other Arab countries, supporting insurgents.
-This policy has led to rebukes by neighboring Gulf states such as Saudi Arabia, Bahrain, and the United Arab Emirates., who also support radical groups and insurgents all over the Middle East.
-Qatar joined NATO operations in Libya and reportedly armed Libyan opposition groups.
-It also became a major provider of money and support for rebel groups in the Syrian civil war.
-With close ties to the Muslim Brotherhood.
-Some nations have criticized Qatar for supporting rebel organizations in Syria, particularly the al-Nusra Front, an al-Qaeda affiliate there.
-The Public Policy and Democracy studies research think tank drafted out an article according to which Qatar aligned with the United States against the Assad regime.
-The country also backed attempts to mediate a conflict-ending political transition in Syria.
-Furthermore Qatar, Russia, and Turkey began another track of negotiations on Syria’s peace process in March 2021.